Manitoba parents believe mould poisoned their dying son; doctor says it's more complicated | CBC News

 CBC has been trying to get in touch with Mathias Colomb Cree Nation Chief Lorna Bighetty since Saturday but our calls have not yet been returned.

-Requests for comment to the school's education director went unanswered and an email to Crown-Indigenous Relations Sunday wasn't immediately returned.
+Requests for comment to the school's education director went unanswered and an email to Indigenous Services Canada Sunday wasn't immediately returned.

 This week, the federal government and Ontario First Nations leaders signed an interim framework agreement to begin to repair and replace dozens of homes in a remote Indigenous community in northern Ontario.
 More than $10 million was pledged to Cat Lake First Nation, which declared a state of emergency last month over dangerously inadequate, mould-infested housing.